Nicolas Anelka will love Shanghai but not the football, says Jorg Albertz

 That's the view of former Rangers star Jorg Albertz, who spent a year with Shanghai Shenhua from 2003-04.

-Chelsea striker Anelka heads east in January after signing a two-year deal with the Chinese club.
+Chelsea striker Anelka heads east in January after with the Chinese club.

 Albertz believes the Frenchman will raise the profile of Shenhua and help repair the damage to Chinese football caused by corruption.